weaveworks/weave/site/using-weave/awsvpc.md

 ---

-If you are running your container infrastructure entirely within Amazon Web Services (AWS) EC2 (Elastic Compute Cloud), then you can choose AWS-VPC mode to connect your containers without any overlay, so they can operate very close to the full speed of the underlying network.
+If you are running your container infrastructure entirely within Amazon Web Services (AWS) Elastic Compute Cloud (EC2), then you can choose AWS-VPC mode to connect your containers without any overlay, so they can operate very close to the full speed of the underlying network.